hungryfoolou/DetectInconsistencies/README.md

 # DetectInconsistencies
-Detect the Inconsistencies in Public Security Vulnerability Reports
+The Final Aim is to Detect the Inconsistencies in Public Security Vulnerability Reports.
+So far,the program can craw the all CVE information.

 # Dependence
     Python >=3.6
 # User Guide